ozum/resettable-file/README.md

 ### resettableFile.hasFileSync(projectFiles, [t], [f]) ⇒ <code>\*</code>

-<p>Returns one of the given values based on existence of given file path or file paths in root.</p>
+<p>Returns one of the given values based on existence of given file path or file paths in root.
+Returns true for broken links.
+(Links which points to non-existing paths, which <code>fs.existsSync()</code> returns false)</p>

 **Kind**: instance method of [<code>ResettableFile</code>](#ResettableFile)
 **Returns**: <code>\*</code> - <ul>